 If you've been living abroad less than a year, make sure you request the additional filing extension until October 15th, to give yourself time to complete a full year abroad and so qualify for the FEIE or Foreign Tax Credit.

 If in doubt, talk to a professional

-Tax filing is more complex when you are living abroad than if you are living in the US, and the penalties can be harsher too, so if you aren't sure about anything, get in touch with a US expat tax specialist.
+Tax filing is more complex when you are living abroad than when you live in the US, and the penalties can be harsher too, so if you have any doubts or queries about your situation, we strongly recommend that you contact a US expat tax specialist for some advice.